One Last Spin

 Pre-Production

 The pre-production phase was critical in shaping the film’s direction.
-The team engaged in weeks of discussions with experts, addiction counsellors, and advocacy organisations to ensure that the stories would be told with sensitivity and accuracy.
+The team engaged in weeks of discussions with people with lived experience as well as thoroughly researching the topic via online resources and books.
+We wanted to ensure that the stories would be told with sensitivity and accuracy.
 Building rapport with interviewees was a key priority, as these individuals were sharing some of the most difficult moments of their lives.
 A great deal of care was taken to ensure they felt comfortable, understood, and in control of their narratives.

 Production